lakshay-jainn/lakshay-jainn/README.md

 - Using **Hugging Face models** to implement advanced NLP and AI tasks
 - Building **projects from scratch** to strengthen ML & AI foundations
 - Developing **interactive web apps** showcasing both theoretical knowledge and practical implementation
+- Always **learning the math behind AI** and ensuring nothing remains a black box

 ---